cogentcore/core/README.md

 * after beta: enable dnd to use OS DND when moves outside window

 * windows:
+	+ dragging not displaying properly
+	+ confirm new soln to set dpi method per issue #1
-	+ is not getting / managing multiple screens
+	+ is not getting / managing multiple screens -- very complex..

 * linux:
 	+ multipart clip.Board